 How to let go and Trust:

 Smart Trust is opening our hearts and trusting but with some judgment.
-It’s an ability which enables us to operate with trust while minimizing the risks of getting burned.
+It’s an ability which enables us to operate with trust while minimising the risks of getting burned.
 Simply put, Smart Trust is how to trust in a low-trust world.
 Smart Trust allows us to see the endless possibilities for good in people and situations while not ignoring warning signals and letting emotion cloud our judgement.

 Trust is something many people mistakenly believe is either there or it isn’t, something which must be earned and something which if lost cannot be regained.
 We spend time reflecting on who was to blame, the hurt we endured or how to protect ourselves from it ever happening again.